PACKING MATERIALS YOU'LL NEED FOR YOUR MOVE

 Start with the right packing materials.

 Before you pack, you'll need enough packing materials to keep your belongings safe.
 Not sure what packing materials you need?
-An Atlas Agent can tell you which packing supplies to buy, and the quantities you’ll need for your move.
-All materials below can be purchased from your Atlas Agent:
+An Atlas mover can tell you which packing supplies to buy, and the quantities you’ll need for your move.
+All materials below can be purchased from your local Atlas mover:

 - 1.5 Cube Box (small)

 Books, magazines, photo albums, canned goods, grain products, hand tools and other heavy items

 Small lampshades, small kitchen appliances, pots and pans, shoes, hats and small breakables

 - 4.5 Cube Box (large)